Boats at Low Tide by Martin Kelly

 - Winsor & Newton – Cotman Water Colour 12 Half Pan Sketchers’ Pocket Box (you should be able to get one for approx. £9), or bring in what you have but best not to buy a cheap set.

-An A4 or A3 watercolour paper pad – 300gsm weight (the weight is quite important as thinner paper tends to buckle) either Langton, Winsor & Newton’s Cotman, Aquafine or Bockingford.
+- An A4 or A3 watercolour paper pad – 300gsm weight either Langton, Winsor and Newton Cotman, Aquafine, Bockingford or Cass Arts own brand.

-I would suggest one with a nice texture (usually the one called ‘rough’ or ‘Cold Pressed/ NOT’) but if you want to create fine, detailed work, then a smoother texture would be best, such as ‘hot-pressed’.
+I would suggest one with a nice texture (usually the one called ‘rough’), but if you want to create fine, detailed work, then a smoother texture would be best, such as ‘NOT’ or ‘cold pressed’ or even the smoothest paper; ‘Hot pressed’.